mukailasam/mistralai/README.md

 ## Mistralai

-A client to interact with Mistralai API
+A simple to use MISTRAL AI client for interacting with Mistralai API